mozilla-services/cloudtrail-streamer/README.md

 a single Kinesis stream.

-It can support any number of S3 buckets, as it executes based off of any S3 notification events OR SNS topic events, but the code is specific to Cloudtrail logs.
+It can support any number of S3 buckets, as it executes based off of any S3 notification events sent either directly to the lambda func or to an SNS topic that the lambda func subscribes to, but the code is specific to Cloudtrail logs.
 It will decode the Cloudtrail JSON and send one "Record" at a time to the kinesis stream.

 Any single lambda function running this code can only support EITHER S3 events or SNS events.